bitonic/mazzo.li/articles/2011-02-07-youtubeplayer.markdown

 * `embedded`: A boolean that determines wheter the video is in the old embedded style or as a bare video.
 Both versions are controllable via the js api.
+* `suggestedQuality`: A string with the quality you would like to have with your video.
+The "suggested" is because that quality might not be available.
+In that case, the quality will be set to the next lowest level that is available.
+The quality level available are `small`, `medium`, `large`, `hd720`, `hd1080`, `highres` or `default`. `default` is not an actual quality level, but simply instructs YouTube to select the most appropriate playback quality, which will vary for different users, videos, systems and other playback conditions.

 [Swiff]: http://mootools.net/docs/core/Utilities/Swiff

+### Controlling the player

 <script type="text/javascript" src="$root/js/libs/mootools-more.js"></script>
 <script type="text/javascript" src="https://github.com/rostayob/YouTubePlayer/raw/master/YouTubePlayer.js"></script>